rgl/windows-router-vagrant/README.md

 instead, the traffic in those nodes goes through `eth1` and is routed by the `router` machine.

+**NB** For a ansible managed environment see [rgl/windows-router-ansible-vagrant](https://github.com/rgl/windows-router-ansible-vagrant).

 **NB** For a debian linux equivalent of this environment see [rgl/debian-router-vagrant](https://github.com/rgl/debian-router-vagrant).